JamesLemony/jameslemony.github.io/content/Course Notes/Conjunctions/If Conditional Type 0.md

 Present Simple Tense + if + Present Simple Tense

-Burada unutulmaması gereken şey, if bağlacının hem başa hem de sona gelebilmesidir.
+Burada unutulmaması gereken şey, if bağlacının hem başa hem de ortaya gelebilmesidir.

 > [!EXAMPLE]
 > If the food is out of date, I don’t eat it.